ungoogled-software/ungoogled-chromium/BUILDING.md

 Install base requirements: `# apt install packaging-dev python3 ninja-build`

-On Debian 9 (stretch), `stretch-backports` APT source is used to obtain LLVM 5.0.
+On Debian 9 (stretch), `stretch-backports` APT source is used to obtain LLVM 6.0 and debhelper 11.

 #### Setting up the buildspace tree and packaging files